FREE ONLINE ED ASSESSMENT. Start Here

 Here’s what to remember when taking sildenafil for ED:

-Take it 30 to 60 minutes before sexual stimulation.
+Take it at least 30 to 60 minutes and no more than four hours before sexual stimulation.
 Also, avoid high-fat foods or meals that can slow absorption.

 Don’t mix sildenafil with medications that can cause dangerous interactions.
 Unsure whether your meds are safe to combine with sildenafil?
 Ask a healthcare professional.